 Event Dates: President’s Day Weekend – February 19, 20, 21, 2022

 Event Hours: Gates open at 10:00 a.m. and close at 6:00 p.m.

 Admission: General admission is $15 per person per day.
-Children 12 and under, Metrorail Golden Passport and Patriot Passport holders get free admission.
-Residents of Coconut Grove in the 33133 zip code is $5 per person per day (valid state issued ID is required; 1 ticket per ID).
+Admission is free for children under the age of 12, as well as Metrorail Golden Passport and Patriot Passport holders.
+Residents of Coconut Grove in the 33133 zip code are $5 per person per day (valid state-issued ID is required; 1 ticket per ID).

 A portion of the proceeds from Festival admissions benefits the Coconut Grove Arts and Historical Association, which funds year-round arts programs benefitting a scholarship fund that creates opportunities for Miami-Dade County’s talented students to continue their art education.

 The Coconut Grove Arts Festival took fifth place in the 2013 edition of “The Best Art Fairs in the US and Canada”, and received the awards for “Best Art Fair”, “Best Southern Art Fair”, and “Favorite Urban Fair”.